 Slips through our fingers quicker than water.
 We had good intentions.
 Even the one laying there in that coffin once had made the same promises to get together more often.
 To renew old ties… But–for various reasons, circumstances, and situations–it never happened.

 So, Joleigh didn’t start out strictly as a romance, although there was a romantic element in it.
 I used the story–a short story at that at the time–to express the reasons and excuses we lose track of family and friends, going our separate ways until the next funeral.

 I could go on and on about this.
 It affected me that strongly at the time.
 With very few exceptions, I still only see these people when we’re sobbing at someone’s wake and funeral.

 Okay, that’s the serious aspect of the story.

-Story’s written with humor about a young girl who loses a beloved cousin.
-A cousin who had influenced her life in many ways and whom she was going to miss horribly.
+The story’s written with humor about 24 year-old Joleigh-Anna Kelmann who loses a beloved cousin, in what seems to be a reckless dare.
+A cousin who had influenced her life in many ways and whom she will miss horribly.
 On what was supposed to have been her wedding day, Matty is buried.
 Almost none of her relatives were planning to attend that wedding.
 Because you know–only funerals matter.

 In the short version, Irvy and Joleigh don’t break up.
 They set a new date for which, again, no one seems to want to attend.
 In the end, she brings them together in her inexorable manner and gets their promise to show up at the wedding.